 Pepperstone also has a refer a friend program.
-If you refer someone and this person signs up with Pepperstone and deposits at least US$1000 into their account and makes at least five trades with standard lots then you will be reward with USD100.
+If you refer someone and this person signs up with Pepperstone and deposits at least US$1000 into their account and makes at least five trades with standard lots, then you will be rewarded with USD100.

 Both brokers are regulated by various bodies in different countries.
 Having regulation means that the broker will conduct their business in a fair, ethical way and operated in a way that meets the strict compliance requirements set by the regulator.

 Regulators require the broker to take measures that will protect your funds.
 These measures include: